Level/community/README.md

 ### Where do I start?

 The [`level`](https://github.com/Level/level) module is the recommended way to get started.
 It offers a persistent database that works in Node.js and browsers.
-To store data in a different way you might like `level-mem` for example, which exports the same API as `level` but stores data in-memory.
-Visit [`level/awesome`](https://github.com/Level/awesome) to discover more modules.
+To store data in a different way you might like [`level-mem`](https://github.com/Level/mem) for example, which exports the same API as `level` but stores data in-memory.
+Visit [`Level/awesome`](https://github.com/Level/awesome) to discover more modules.

 ### What is `abstract-level`?

-_If you are new to Level, there is a quick answer: `abstract-level` is the new core of Level on top of which several databases are (or will be) implemented.
-Read on if you're already familiar with Level modules (before 2022) and have used `level`, `levelup`, `abstract-leveldown`, `encoding-down` or `deferred-leveldown`._
+_If you are new to Level, there is a quick answer: [`abstract-level`](https://github.com/Level/abstract-level) is the new core of Level on top of which several databases are (or will be) implemented.
+Read on if you're already familiar with Level modules (before 2022) and have used [`level`](https://github.com/Level/level), [`levelup`](https://github.com/Level/levelup), [`abstract-leveldown`](https://github.com/Level/abstract-leveldown), [`encoding-down`](https://github.com/Level/encoding-down) or [`deferred-leveldown`](https://github.com/Level/deferred-leveldown)._

 Back in 2012, [`levelup`](https://github.com/Level/levelup) offered a Node.js binding for Google's LevelDB.
 Authored by Rod Vagg, `levelup` exposed the features of LevelDB in a Node.js-friendly way.
 It had streams, binary support, encodings... all the goodies.
-Later on, the binding was moved to `leveldown`, so that other stores could be swapped in while retaining the friendly API of `levelup`.
+Later on, the binding was moved to [`leveldown`](https://github.com/Level/leveldown), so that other stores could be swapped in while retaining the friendly API of `levelup`.

 This is when "up" vs "down" naming was born, where databases followed the formula of "level = levelup + leveldown".
 For example, `level-mem` was a convenience package that bundled `levelup` with `memdown`.
-The `abstract-leveldown` module offered a lower-level abstraction for the "down" part, to encapsulate common logic between "down" stores.
+The [`abstract-leveldown`](https://github.com/Level/abstract-leveldown) module offered a lower-level abstraction for the "down" part, to encapsulate common logic between "down" stores.
 Many such stores were written, replacing LevelDB with IndexedDB, RocksDB, in-memory red-black trees, relational databases and more.

 Around 2017, further parts were extracted from `levelup` and moved to single-purpose modules.
 This effectively introduced the concept of "layers", where an implementation of `abstract-leveldown` wasn't necessarily a storage for `levelup` but could also wrap another `abstract-leveldown` implementation.
 For example, `levelup` encoding logic was extracted to [`encoding-down`](https://github.com/Level/encoding-down).
 This changed the database formula to "level = levelup + encoding-down + leveldown".
 Or in other words: "levelup + layer + layer".